mickfuzz/phd4/_posts/thesis_chapters/2023-2-8-Conclusion.md

 - Synthesis of 3M model
 - Recap analysis of framework to facilitate designing for an emerging community of coders
   - Explore possibility to extend this to other domains
+- Final caveats / reflections on research
+  - Advantages and limitations of Home Education context
 - Recommendations arising from this research
     - Recommendations for facilitators
     - Recommendations for researchers